 Deliveries can be unpredictable, and not every birth injury is preventable.
-However, if a physician is negligent in providing prenatal care, or makes a medical error during or after the delivery that results in serious injury to the infant, than he or she can be held responsible for medical malpractice, and monetary damages can be assessed.
+However, if a physician is negligent in providing prenatal care, or makes a medical error during or after the delivery that results in serious injury to the infant, then he or she can be held responsible for medical malpractice, and monetary damages can be assessed.
 A successful action can provide your family with reimbursement for past and future medical expenses, pain and suffering, and even the cost of future care for your child.

 How much time do I have to bring the claim?

 It’s important to remember that Oklahoma law states that birth injury cases must be filed within seven years of the time the injury occurred, for minors under the age of twelve years old.
-To make a clear determination about whether have a birth injury claim, please contact our Oklahoma birth injury lawyers at Richardson Richardson Boudreaux for a thorough review relevant medical records.
+To make a clear determination about whether have a birth injury claim, please contact our Oklahoma birth injury lawyers at Richardson Richardson Boudreaux for a thorough review of relevant medical records.